GaloisInc/smaccmpilot-org/pages/hardware/calibration.md

 First we have to uplouad `all_sensors_test` firmware

-1. Make sure that `calibration.conf` file has all offsets to zero and all axis scales to `1.0` (or check `git diff calibration.conf` to make sure there are no local changes)
+1. Make sure that `smaccmpilot-stm32f4/src/ivory-px4-hw/calibration.conf` file has all **mpu6000 accelerometer** offsets to zero and all axis scales to `1.0` (or check `git diff calibration.conf` to make sure there are no local changes)
 2. `cd smaccmpilot-build/smaccmpilot-stm32f4/src/ivory-px4-hw`
 3. `make clean; make platform-fmu24/px4-all-sensors-test-gen`
 4. `cd platform-fmu24/px4-all-sensors-test`